cnnrznn/gomr/UPDATES.md

 - [Tier 2] Second level moves files between machines.
 When map tasks have output all of their data, those outputs need to be sent to the appropriate reducer
 - [Tier 3] Third level coordinates job initialization.
 User code needs to be sent to process on a server somehow

+The next step is to design a storage layer for use within Tier 1.
+Tier 1 should receive a list of stores as input, and create and close stores for output.

 ### July 13, 2023

 This project has a lot of attention!
 At least, more than my other repositories.